gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 ![State machine with char classes](/images/utf8-decoder-state-machine-classes.svg)

-With this state machine implementation is more or less straighforward.
+With this state machine implementation is more or less straightforward.
 For each character we need to lookup it's class then compute the next state based on the state machine while reconstructing the UTF-32 codepoint.

 ## Code